bclynch/decorasaurus/README.md

   - LLC
   - w/e
 - Setup language selection .5 day

+- General
+    - There are a bunch of cart subscriptons scattered around services/ components and it would be nice to consolidate all into a service for like optimization

 ### Name Ideas
 - ornat.us (purchased -- because cheap.
 Ornatus in Latin means furnish / adorn.
 Bit tough to remember.
 No SEO competition.
 No trademarks)